mozilla/addons-server/docs/topics/payments.rst

 Sell an App
 ===========

-Make sure the waffle switch ``marketplace`` is flipped on then create a test *seller* account on the `PayPal developer site`_.
+Make sure the waffle switch ``allow-b2g-paid-submission`` is flipped on then create a test *seller* account on the `PayPal developer site`_.
 This seller account has to be different from the one linked to the API Credentials that you added in the above settings.

 Submit an app.
 On the last screen you'll see a link to enroll your app in the marketplace.
 Enter the email for the test seller account and enter any email